Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Tips for watering plants.
 Post your ideas.

 A lot of water that goes down the drain can be used to water plants.
 Water that you use to steam vegetables, cook potatoes or boil eggs can be reused to water your plants.
-Also, when you clean out your aquarium you can use that water to water your plants.

 I have a lot of houseplants, so when I water, I start in the same place and go right around the house, always in the same order, checking and watering as needed.
 This way, no one gets forgotten.